 Union Observers Strongly Question Fairness of Zimbabwe Vote.
 August 5, 2013—Both the Zimbabwe Congress of Trade Unions and an election observer mission comprised of trade union activists from southern Africa have raised sharp concerns regarding the presidential and parliamentary elections conducted last week in Zimbabwe.

+After Zimbabwe Elections, Union’s Worker Education Continues.
 July 24, 2013—As Zimbabwe’s July 31 presidential elections approach, the Zimbabwe Congress of Trade Unions (ZCTU), one of the country’s only nonpolitical, mass- based movements, plans to actively promote free and fair elections and, equally important, hold lawmakers accountable after elections.

+Kenya: Court Rules Domestic Workers Covered by Employment Law.
 May 6, 2013—Employers in Kenya now must abide by the verbal contracts they make with domestic workers, following a landmark ruling by the nation’s high court that also effectively places domestic workers under Kenya’s employment law.

+Nigeria: Union Women Moving Gender Issues to Forefront.
 March 25, 2013—Since 1978, when the National Association of Nigerian Nurses and Midwives (NANNM) was formed, few women have been part of the professional trade union’s leadership—even though 80 percent of its members are female.